adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 It is important to notice that this address is already a page where all the articles get listed, limited by a certain number of publications per page.
 If the website that you intend to work with doesn't show the posts on the front page, remember to use the URL of the blog page of said website.

-For example, if your website address is <http://mywebsite.com>, but you have a different page for blog entries such as: <http://mywebsite.com/blog> then the correct base URL to use is <http://mywebsite.com/blog>.
+For example, if your website address is <http://mywebsite.com>, but you have a different page for blog entries such as <http://mywebsite.com/blog> then the correct base URL to use is <http://mywebsite.com/blog>.

 ### Understanding Pagination